deanrobertcook/acht/content/hire-me.md

 I place a high importance on good design and engineering, always aiming to simplify any systems and workflows I come into contact with.
 I have experience with leading a small team and all of the associated skills: hiring, feature planning and coordinating with other teams.

+You can find more about my resume on my [LinkedIn profile](https://www.linkedin.com/in/deanrobertcook/).
+What I want to do here is showcase some of my relevant skills.

+## Frontend and React
+I've used HTML, CSS and JS throughout my career for small support and hobby projects, but never really had to build a polished feature.
+This website is my effort to fix that.